 Rachel joined Heart of Kent Hospice in November 2018 as the Director of Finance.
 Prior to this, she spent several years at Bromley Healthcare, initially as an Assistant Director of Operations before becoming Deputy Finance Director.
 Rachel qualified as a Chartered Accountant with Grant Thornton and worked there for 13 years, spending the majority of her time in the Government and Infrastructure Advisory Team.

-Rachel takes on the role of Chief Executive in what is set to be a busy year celebrating the Hospice’s 30th anniversary, together with welcoming Elmer’s Big Heart of Kent Parade to the streets of Maidstone for nine weeks this summer from 19 June – 22 August.
+Rachel took on the role of Chief Executive in 2021 in what was a busy year celebrating the Hospice’s 30th anniversary, together with welcoming Elmer’s Big Heart of Kent Parade to the streets of Maidstone for nine weeks from 19 June – 22 August.

 Kerry Harrison was appointed Patient Services Director in March 2016, and joined the Hospice in May 2015 as Head of Outreach Services / Deputy Director of Patient Services.